elixir-nx/xla/README.md

 See [the installation instructions](https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html) and [the cuDNN support matrix](https://docs.nvidia.com/deeplearning/cudnn/support-matrix/index.html) for version compatibility.
 To use precompiled XLA binaries specify a target matching your CUDA version (like `cuda118`).
+You can find your CUDA version by running `nvcc --version` (note that `nvidia-smi` shows the highest supported CUDA version, not the installed one).
 When building from source it's enough to specify `cuda` as the target.

 Note that all the precompiled binaries assume glibc 2.31 or newer.